pilegard/cogfoundations/docs/index.md

 The second edition of this book was supported by a Course Development and Instructional Improvement Program grant awarded to C. Pilegard.
 The program is sponsored by the Division of Undergraduate Education at the University of California, San Diego.

 #### First Edition {-}
-The first edition of this book was aggregated from multiple Open Educational Resources by Celeste Pilegard.
-All adaptations, revisions, and transformations of source material were completed by Celeste Pilegard.

-The original authors of the work remixed for the first edition of the book are listed below:
+The first edition of this book was remixed from multiple Open Educational Resources by Celeste Pilegard.
+The original authors of the work aggregated for the first edition of the book are listed below:

 ::: {.columns}
 - Mehgan Andrade, College of the Canyons